gabrielalmeida/3d_multilayer_viewer/README.md

 3. Change layer colors/camera positions
 4. Record a video from view trough ffmpeg

-The program will then read the data on the files and display it on the screen.
+The program will read the data on the files and display it on the screen.
 You should see something similar to this:

 ![print](https://raw.github.com/gabrielalmeida/3d_multilayer_viewer/master/doc/3dmv_example.png)